How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Related Work

 \subsection{Security Test Generation}

-Various tools were built to generate security tests~\cite{Ganapathy2005,Demott2007,Brumley2008,Marback09,Cha2012,Xu2012,Godefroid2012,avgerinos2014automatic,Takanen2017,Alshmrany2021,Metta2022,afl,oss-fuzz}.
-Specifically, Marback et al.~\cite{Marback09} and Xu et al.~\cite{Xu2012} created approaches, to (partially) automate the procedure of generating security tests from threat models (e.g., threat trees or nets).
-Namely, these approaches first reveal potential attack paths by automatically traversing hand-crafted threat models, and then convert those paths to executable test code via tool automation or manual effort.
-However, these approaches require lots of manual effort and domain knowledge.
-If a user is unable to precisely model all potential threats/attacks, or to accurately convert attack paths to executable tests, these approaches are ineffective in creating tests.
+} Tools were built to generate security tests~\cite{Ganapathy2005,Demott2007,Brumley2008,Marback09,Cha2012,Xu2012,Godefroid2012,avgerinos2014automatic,Takanen2017,Alshmrany2021,Metta2022,afl,oss-fuzz}.
+Specifically, {Marback et al.~\cite{Marback09} and Xu et al.~\cite{Xu2012} created tools, to partially automate the procedure of generating security tests from threat models (e.g., threat trees or nets).
+Namely, these approaches first reveal potential attack paths by automatically traversing hand-crafted threat models, and then convert paths to test cases via tool automation or manual effort.
+However, users may have insufficient domain knowledge to manually model all threats/attacks, or to accurately convert attack paths to tests.
+Consequently, these approaches are ineffective in practice for test creation.}

-Traditional verification takes in a program and a specification of safety, and verifies whether the program satisfies the safety specification.
-Automatic exploit generation (AEG)~\cite{Ganapathy2005,Brumley2008,Cha2012,avgerinos2014automatic} twists program verification, by replacing typical safety properties with an exploitability property, and the verification process becomes finding a program path where the exploitability property holds.
-For instance, Ganapathy et al.~\cite{Ganapathy2005} explores API-level exploitability with bounded model checking (BMC).
-AEG often suffers from scalability challenges (e.g., path explosion and the NP-hardness of solving SMT queries in general).
-People also proposed fuzzing (i.e., fuzz testing) tools to generate security tests~\cite{Demott2007,Godefroid2012,Takanen2017,afl,oss-fuzz}.
-Fuzzing injects invalid, malformed, or unexpected inputs into a system to reveal software defects and vulnerabilities~\cite{fuzzing}.
-However, fuzzing is unable to explore deep paths; an inefficient initial seed can incur high runtime-overheads, because the mutants-to-generate depend on that seed.
-To overcome the limitations of both program verification and fuzzing, Alshmrany et al.~\cite{Alshmrany2021} and Metta et al.~\cite{Metta2022} combined BMC with fuzzers to generate security tests.
+{Traditional verification takes in a program and a specification of safety, and verifies whether the program satisfies the safety specification.
+Automatic exploit generation (AEG)~\cite{Ganapathy2005,Brumley2008,Cha2012,avgerinos2014automatic} twists program verification, by replacing the safety property with an exploitability property, and the verification process becomes finding a program path where the exploitability property holds.
+For instance, Ganapathy et al.~\cite{Ganapathy2005} explore API-level exploitability with bounded model checking (BMC).
+AEG often suffers from scalability challenges (e.g., path explosion and the NP-hardness of solving SMT queries in general).} {Fuzzy testing tools generate security tests~\cite{Demott2007,Godefroid2012,Takanen2017,afl,oss-fuzz} by injecting invalid, malformed, or unexpected inputs into an initial seed (i.e., a program test) to reveal software defects and vulnerabilities~\cite{fuzzing}.
+However, fuzzing cannot explore deep paths; an inefficient initial seed can incur high runtime-overheads, because the quality of generated tests depends on that seed.
+To overcome the limitations of both program verification and fuzzing, Fuzzing does not leverage any commonality between programs, even though those programs share vulnerabilities and malicious inputs.}